qlik-oss/core-website/docs/contract.md

 # Contract

 This document contains a contract for Frontira services to keep the services aligned in aspects such as logging formats, health checks and metrics.
-Any addition to or deviation from these guidelines _are_ documented by each [service](../README.md#services).

 ## Logging